Connect with and learn about our faculty

 Academic Statement (Return to top)

 Lloyd's professional experience includes teacher preparation and substitute teaching at the elementary level; teaching all four levels of high school English at Patagonia High School in Patagonia, Arizona; and 13 years at Pima Community College teaching four levels of scholarly writing.
-In addition, Lloyd has taught multicultural adolescent literature for Northern Arizona University in the NAU-Nogales School-Based Teacher Education Partnership.
-Since 2004 at Prescott College, Lloyd has served as a mentor for education students in the Adult Degree Program, a graduate advisor for education students in the M.A. program, and a core faculty member in the Master of Arts Program in Education and Adventure Education.
-In addition, she enjoys freelance writing and editing, holds writing workshops for writers, and tutors students at the college and graduate levels.
+In addition, Lloyd taught multicultural adolescent literature for Northern Arizona University in the NAU-Nogales School-Based Teacher Education Partnership.
+Since 2004 at Prescott College, Lloyd has served as a mentor for education students in the Adult Degree Program, a graduate mentor for education students in the Master of Arts Program, and a core faculty member in the Master of Arts Program in Education and Teacher Preparation.
+In addition, she has an active private business that offers tutoring, editing, and writing workshops for graduate and undergraduate academic writers.

 Background & Experience